Stevie Nicks Talks About Living in El Paso in New Yorker Magazine Interview

 I knew from having done research for the article that the Rock and Roll legend and icon, known for her billowing chiffon skirts and shawls, and her on-stage twirling lived here from 1955-1960.

-She spent third through seventh grade in the Sun City, attending both Loretto Academy and Crockett Elementary.
+She spent third through seventh grade in the Sun City, attending Loretto Academy, Basset Middle, and Crockett Elementary.
 Her classmates knew her as Stephanie back then.

 Click on this link if you want to see a school photo of Stephanie Lynn from what I’m assuming are her Loretto days since it was posted on the Loretto Academy Facebook.

 But what I didn’t know until I read a recent article published in The New Yorker was the lasting influence her short time here had on her that led her down the path to what she would eventually become: a global super star, and the first woman to be inducted into the Rock and Roll Hall of Fame twice.
 With Fleetwood Mac in '98 and as a solo artist in 2019.

 In the article, titled Stevie Nicks Is Still Living Her Dreams, Nicks credits El Paso as the place where she learned to sing, and found her voice and direction.
 The rock goddess tells the author she knew she wanted to be a singer at a very young age.